wlh18/react-2/README.md

 import React from 'react';

 const ChildComponent = (props) => {
-    // notice how we have a param set to recieve the props object
+    // notice how we have a param set to receive the props object

     return (
         // We can then use this object to grab the prop from it